29 Dec 8 Simple Ways to Avoid Detox Damage

 With some drugs, notably benzodiazepines, the potential dangers of cold-turkey withdrawal are so great that doctors regularly use the “taper method”—slowly giving less and less of the addictive drug so the body can gradually get used to doing without it.
 Some other treatment providers, including many alcohol and heroin detox centers, routinely substitute an alternate, less dangerous drug to ease withdrawal.

 Although many find medication-aided detox helpful, it’s not without its dangers—especially when the “taper-off drug” is potentially addictive in itself.
-(Most people in methadone or suboxone rehab know all too well how hard it can be to get off a drug that was originally prescribed to treat another addiction.)
+(Most people know all too well how hard it can be to get off a drug that was originally prescribed to treat another addiction.)
 If your chosen detox provider uses medication in treatment, make sure you’re clear on the risks, and consider all possible alternatives before agreeing.

 4. Know your addictive drug’s possible withdrawal symptoms—and tell your treatment providers immediately if anything starts to develop.